The Cold Email: Experts Reveal How to Get Noticed

 - Adapt yours so it’s short, direct, personal and demonstrates how you can add value.

 My name is [XX] and I am the [job title] of [XX].
-We work with companies like [XX] and [XX], with the aim of [summarize what you do].
+We have helped companies like [XX] and [XX], achieve [a demonstrable business benefit].

 We [explain succinctly what your business does, focusing on the benefits, not the features].

-How can we get 10 minutes in your diary to look at whether this would be valuable to [XX]?
+Can we get 10 minutes in your diary to look at whether this would be valuable to you?

 A cold email template to secure a face-to-face meeting